 \begin{remark}[Alternative protocol of LBE] We can alternatively represent the protocol, where at every step $t$, the agent observes covariates $\bx_{t,a}$ and IVs $\bz_{t,a}$ for all the arms $a \in \cA_t$.
-In that case, the agent can use all this information to choose an arm $A_t$ and observes the corresponding outcome $y_t$.
-But we do not require $\bz_{t,a}$ except $\bz_{t,A_t}$ to update the parameters and select the arms.
-Thus, this alternative can be reduced to the protocol above, which requires less information to be known. \end{remark}
+Then, the agent can use all these information to choose an arm $A_t$ and observes the corresponding outcome $y_t$.
+But we do not require $\bz_{t,a}$ except $\bz_{t,A_t}$ to update the parameters and select arms.
+Thus, the alternative is reducible to the protocol above, while asking for less information. \end{remark}